gvwilson/sensibleadventures/nardica/nardica.md

 but one was a general store,
 and another---the big one that Iffy had watched grow in stages through the spring---was a machine shop.
-Shiploads of precious equpiment had arrived throughout the spring and been hauled into it: forges and presses and a lathe with a spindle thicker than Iffy's leg and even a printer hauled south from Australia itself in the hold of a destroyer.
+Shiploads of precious equipment had arrived throughout the spring and been hauled into it: forges and presses and a lathe with a spindle thicker than Iffy's leg and even a printer hauled south from Australia itself in the hold of a destroyer.
-The whole town had turned out when it came into harbor, marveling at its sleek, menacing profile and its stubby railguns.
+The whole town had turned out when it came into harbor, marvelling at its sleek, menacing profile and its stubby railguns.
 Iffy hadn't given it a second glance once its cargo came ashore.
 A printer, an actual printer---it could make anything.